Shura Cherkassky: Further touring

-His career continued to flourish with appearances at all the great concert venues of the world: the Concertgebouw in Amsterdam, the Herkulessaal in Munich, the Philharmonie in Berlin, the Musikverein in Vienna, the Théâtre des Champs-Élysées, at Suntory Hall in Tokyo and with all the world's great orchestras and conductors.
+His career continued to reach great success with appearances at all the great concert venues of the world: the Concertgebouw in Amsterdam, the Herkulessaal in Munich, the Philharmonie in Berlin, the Musikverein in Vienna, the Théâtre des Champs-Élysées, at Suntory Hall in Tokyo and with all the world's great orchestras and conductors.
 Cherkassky's love of spontaneity and his dislike of a fixed standard performance meant that some conductors were reluctant to work with him.
 With Cherkassky, there was no guarantee that what was agreed in rehearsal would happen in concert.
-Cherkassky's performing career lasted for over 70 years, yet it was only in the last few decades of his life that he was recognized as one of the greatest pianists – a self-declared intuitive artist who relished spontaneity, beauty of sound and the kaleidoscopic possibilities of the piano.
+Cherkassky's performing career lasted for over 70 years, yet it was only in the last few decades of his life that he was recognized as one of the greatest pianists – a self-declared intuitive artist and exhibited kaleidoscopic possibilities of the piano.

 Cherkassky died in London, aged 86, on 27 December 1995.
 He is buried in Highgate Cemetery, London, England.